Generous Incentives for Investments

 - Surface Rights, which is a progressive payment per hectare concession along the length of the mining concession.

-- Right of extraction, set at three percent (3%) for all minerals, which is deductible from income tax applicable to the mining industry.
+- The right of extraction, set at three percent (3%) for all minerals, which is deductible from income tax applicable to the mining industry.

 - In accordance with the Exploitation of Our Natural Wealth Law (316), grantees have the right, by prior compensation case, inside or outside the boundaries of the lands comprising the mining concession, provided that, they were not national lands, to obtain easements of surface necessary for carrying out the exploration or exploitation granted.
 The mining authority will support the concessionaire in the constitution of the easement, in cases where it is not possible to reach a direct agreement with the owner of the property.